 Northwest School is an alternative public high school located in Marshall, Missouri.
 Northwest enrolls students 9-12 from throughout the Marshall Public Schools District.

-As the ninth-largest school district in the state, Wentzville School District has just over 17,400 students and serves over 85,000 residents within approximately 90 square miles.
+Wentzville School District has just over 17,400 students and serves over 85,000 residents.
 The High School Alternative Program is available for students from all three high schools in the Wentzville School District.

 Charleston R-I School District is a public school district located in Charleston.
 Charleston is a city in Mississippi County.
 Charleston has a population of 5,947 and has 880 students in grades K-12.